Asghar Khan

-Born in Jammu and Kashmir, Khan graduated from the Prince of Wales Royal Indian Military College.
-He enrolled at the Indian Military Academy in 1939, graduating with distinction and commissioned into the British Indian Army in 1940.
+Born in Jammu, Khan graduated with distinction from the Indian Military Academy and commissioned into the British Indian Army in 1940.
 With the onset of World War II, the Royal Indian Air Force asked for volunteers and he transferred in December of that year.
 Stationed in Hyderabad in 1942, he was ordered by the martial law administrator of Sindh to attack a convoy of Hurs traveling with Pir of Pagaro VI.
 Leading three aircraft, Khan refused upon seeing it consisted of unarmed civilians and returned to base.
 Threatened with a court-martial, Khan replied, "I cannot follow an unlawful command."

-Flight Lieutenant Asghar Khan as commander 'B' Flight—No. 9 Sqn, led operations in the Burma Campaign.
-Promoted to Squadron Leader in 1945, he became the commander of the squadron.
+Flight Lieutenant Asghar Khan as commander 'B' Flight—No. 9 Sqn, led operations in the Burma Campaign and became the commander of the squadron in 1945.
 After the war, he considered resigning to participate in the Indonesian revolution but was advised by Jinnah to serve Pakistan's future air force.
 In 1946, he became the first Indian subcontinent pilot to fly a fighter jet, the Gloster Meteor III while attending the Day Fighter Leaders School at RAF West Raynham.
 After the Partition of British India, he opted for the Royal Pakistan Air Force and planned to move to Lahore with his wife in 1947.
 Their home in the Ambala cantonment was reassigned to Wing Commander Nair, who barred them from traveling by train.
 Though Khan refused to seek help, Nair informed Perry-Keene, the Air Officer Commanding of the RPAF, who arranged a flight to Peshawar, saving their lives, as all passengers on their intended train were killed.

+Promoted to Wing Commander, Khan was given the task of establishing the RPAF Flying Training School in Risalpur.
+In April 1948, Governor General of Pakistan, Muhammad Ali Jinnah, visited the school and upgraded it to the status of a college.

 At the age of 36 in 1957, Khan became the youngest Commander-in-Chief of the Pakistan Air Force and the youngest Air Vice Marshal in the world.
 At 37, he became the youngest Air Marshal.
 He modernised the Air Force by founding the Fighter Leader's School, Mauripur and PAF Staff College, inducting advanced aircraft such as the F-86 Sabre, B-57 Canberra, and the F-104 Starfighter.
 He also established several air stations, wings, squadrons, and implemented operational reforms.
 Rejecting a widespread West Pakistani notion that Bengalis were unfit for military service, he abolished height measurements from recruitment criteria.
 Shortly before the Indo-Pakistani War of 1965, he switched offices with his successor, Air Marshal Nur Khan, and became the head of Pakistan International Airlines.
 Their tenures are considered the airline's golden age.